Skip to content

 The following tutorial will guide you through the use of the Snitch cluster.
 You will learn how to develop, simulate, debug and benchmark software for the Snitch cluster architecture.

-In the following tutorial you can assume the working directory to be target/snitch_cluster.
+You can assume the working directory to be target/snitch_cluster.
 All paths are to be assumed relative to this directory.
 Paths relative to the root of the repository are prefixed with a slash.

 Building the hardware